 Last changed on

-Hi guys, my name is Aarnah, and I am a Junior at Hockaday!
+Hi guys, my name is Aarnah, and I am a Senior at Hockaday!
 I have about a year and a half of policy experience and half a year of public forum.
-My main focus for the past two and a half years, however, was in worlds schools debate, but I am so excited to be your judge!!
+My main focus for the past three and a half years was in world schools debate, but I am so excited to be your judge!!

 Here are a couple of things I look for when judging Public Forum:

-I understand that sometimes spreading is inherent to Public Forum, but if possible, please try to slow down to an understandable pace so that I can fully give you credit for the arguments you present!
+I understand that sometimes spreading is inherent to PF, but if possible, please try to slow down to an understandable pace so that I can fully give you credit for the arguments you present!

 Evidence is very important, but I would like to see more logical links, impact analysis, and clear connections about why that argument would put you ahead in the round.